thorjarhun/notes/javascript/facts.md

   return new F();
 };
 function inheritPrototype(childObject, parentObject) {
-  // As discussed above, we use the Crockford’s method to copy the properties and methods from the parentObject onto the childObject
+  // As discussed above, we use the Crockfordâ€™s method to copy the properties and methods from the parentObject onto the childObject
   // So the copyOfParent object now has everything the parentObject has var copyOfParent = Object.create(parentObject.prototype);